Environmental Impact

 At Bridgewater, investment in technology not only helps to enhance the client experience, it helps support our priority to do our part to contribute to a healthier environment.
 In recent years, we have taken steps to integrate digital technology into both client-facing and back-office processes to reduce our use of paper.

-Enhancements to our online and mobile banking platforms have resulted in 6% year-over-year increase in digital banking users in 2022.
-This includes an 11% year-over-year increase in the number of mobile deposits, which not only reduces paper usage, but reduces fossil fuel usage to get to and from our branches.
+Enhancements to our online and mobile banking platforms have resulted in a 29% increase in digital banking users since 2021.
+This includes a 22% increase in the number of mobile deposits, which not only reduces paper usage, but reduces fossil fuel usage to get to and from our branches.
 In addition, we continue to see increases in eStatement adoptions.